-Activity Responsible Officer When Evaluation Use Council's social media to educate the community on the effects Municipal Laws Officers Ongoing Number of social media posts
+Activity Responsible Officer When Evaluation Use Council's social media to educate the community on the effects of wandering dogs and dog attacks AMO Ongoing Number of social media posts

 SECTION 5- Dangerous, Menacing and Restricted Breed Dogs

 A restricted breed dog is defined as a dog that fits the Approved Standard for Restricted Breed Dogs in Victoria.
 These may be pure or cross bred American Pit Bull Terriers (or Pit Bull Terriers), Perro de Presa Canarios (or Presa Canario), Dogo Argentinos, Japanese Tosas, or Fila Brasileiros.